gashtaan/buderus-rc35-internals/ParameterTables/README.md

 # Parameter tables

+Devices connected to common EMS bus communicate with each other by exchanging various parameter tables encapsulated in **telegrams**.

+Some tables belongs to **local** RC35 controller itself, other belongs to some **external** device and some are **shared** between multiple devices and broadcasted to others when device make changes in them to every device have the most recent data.

+Optional number in column **interval** in the following table indicate that device is actively broadcasting/querying parameter table to/from other devices in specified time intervals (in seconds).

+Tables marked as **persistent** have their parameters (in addition to RAM) backed also in built-in EEPROM memory to make them survive a restart or power outage.

+> These parameter tables can be viewed/edited in hidden technician menu built into RC35 unit.
+It is accesible from Service/Diagnosis/Versions menu by pushing TEMP, INFO and TIME buttons at the same time and while keeping them pushed down, rotating the knob clockwise at least five times.

 | Index | Owner | Data Type | Bus Device | Interval | Persistent |
 |-------|-------|-----------|-------------|----------|------------|
 | [0](#parameter-table-0) | external | 07 | MC10 (8) | 180 | no |